Autodesk Profile

 Results

-Since the release we got 800k users engaged in the Personal Info section, 300k in Security and 255k in Settings.
+Over 10 months after the release we got 800k users engaged in the Personal Info section, 300k in Security and 255k in Settings.

 Next steps – ongoing optimization